 Content marketing works.
 In fact, so long as the material you produce is genuinely useful, it can work extremely well.
 Last year, I generated well over £150,000 in fees and sales from this blog, exclusively through Content Marketing.
 I spent zero on advertising or promotion.

-You may or may not be familiar with the phrase “Content Marketing”, yet you visit content marketing sites every time you access the Internet.
-When you visit news sites, entertainment sites of blogs like this, which offer business advice, you are visiting a site that uses content to market itself.
-Content Marketing can successfully be used to market any type of business and it is unbeatable when it comes to attracting new clients, sales leads, inquiries and subscribers.
+You may or may not be familiar with the phrase Content Marketing, yet you visit content marketing sites every day.
+When you visit news sites, entertainment sites or blogs like this, which offer free business advice, you are visiting a site that uses content to market itself.
+Content Marketing can successfully be used to market any type of business.
+And it is unbeatable when it comes to attracting new clients, sales leads and subscribers.